TeamFAPS/PSVita-RE-tools/README.md

 * Credits: Motoharu, Molecule Team, zecoxao for vitadump (new), xerpi for both, the NPS team esp. @juliosueiras, check app for further credits.

-psvitalibdoc
----
-Some lists of functions names / NIDs / libraries / modules to be used with vitadump IDA plugin, vitaldr IDA plugin, VitaDecompilerMod or prxtool for PSVita.

 ioPlus 0.1, 0.2 – by @dots-tb
 ---
 A PSVita kernel plugin that allows more IO operations in userland.
 Fast, simpler, and efficient alternative to kuio (by @Rinnegatamante) (3x smaller).
 It allows elevated IO permissions of user applications and plugins using the original sceIo functions.
 This includes reading, writing, opening, and folder management within applications such as official games.
 It may also include getting stats, not sure.